Security

 User Membership Restrictions

-Opteryx supports user-specific data access by embedding user attributes directly into queries, enabling fine-grained control.
+Opteryx supports user-specific data access by embedding user attributes directly into queries, enabling fine-grained access control.
 This functionality isn't automatic; it requires explicit query formulation to incorporate data filtering based on user attributes.

 The following example demonstrates how to use array-type memberships to restrict data access: